Dried Fruit Winter Fruit Pie

 Crush the nuts first in the processor and then remove them.

-Place the butter, flour and sugar into the processor and whisk together until all have incorporated.
+Place the butter, flour, spices and sugar into the processor and whisk together until all have incorporated.

 Add the nuts and pulse a few times.

-• In a pourable cup, whisk 1 egg and 1 tablespoon cold water together.
+• In a small bowl or cup, lightly whisk the egg with 1 tablespoon of cold water.

 With the machine running, slowly pour the egg mixture in.
 Let it run a few seconds until the dough comes together into a ball.

-• If it still looks dry, then add a few drops at a time (while machine runs), until it comes together.
+• If it still looks dry, then add a little water (while machine runs), until it comes together.

 The opposite if it looks too wet to form a ball, add a few pinches of flour at a time until it comes together.